 TV credits include DOWNTON ABBEY and the production draft of ENID for Carnival/BBC, CASE SENSITIVE for Hat Trick/ITV, SHIRLEY for BBC2.
-Currently Shelagh is writing original script MEADOW ROAD for ITV Studios, adapting Audrey Niffenegger‘s novel HER FEARFUL SYMMETRY for Monumental and developing original projects for Hillbilly and ITV Studios.
-Other recent commissions include WITNESS A for World Prods, INSIDE OUT for Touchpaper TV and EXILES for WTTV/BBC.
+Shelagh’s crime series MURDER IN PROVENCE (adapted from the Verlaque & Bonnet series of books by M.L.
+Longworth), for Monumental Television/Britbox UK/Britbox North America films July 2021.
+TV commissions include an adaptation of her own play ENLIGHTEMENT for Red Planet, original drama MEADOW ROAD for ITV Studios, adapting Audrey Niffenegger‘s novel HER FEARFUL SYMMETRY for Monumental, WITNESS A for World Prods, INSIDE OUT for Touchpaper TV and EXILES for WTTV/BBC.

 BEFORE YOU GO, her feature adaptation of THE MEMORY OF WATER was filmed in 2001, directed by Lewis Gilbert and starring Julie Walters.